 . which_kertex $KERTEX_SHELL some_dir/rcp install

-De facto, there is a rcp dedicated dir in the kerTeX hierarchy: $KERTEX_LIBDIR/pkg/rcp/.
+De facto, there is a default rcp dedicated dir in the kerTeX hierarchy: $KERTEX_LIBDIR/pkg/rcp/.
 This is under this very directory that all existing recipes are put when invoking the recipe rcp@pkg.sh, that downloads all the recipes in their current version (the downloading is proposed by the get_mk_install script):

 . which_kertex $KERTEX_SHELL $KERTEX_LIBDIR/pkg/rcp/rcp@pkg.sh install